LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 python3 -m pytest
 ```
 For Linux users, at least X11 users, you can run `xvfb-run python3 -m pytest` to hide the GUI.

+#### Warnings for Windows users

+Because Windows is an operating system with a horrible relation to its filesystem, you can and will run into situations where tests fail on file deletions, or fail to fully delete files.
+If this affects you, delete the files manually and try again.

 ## Making changes